JuhaKiili/box-256/README.md

 Differences with the game:
 - THR and PIX instruction removed
 - Program counter hidden as internal state and no longer accessible in BOX-256 memory
-- New blank opcode "SYS" for your external/extending purposes
+- New opcodes INP and OUT to implement I/O

 The example solution/project is made with Visual Studio 2013.